Problems with housemates

 stop someone you've invited from staying overnight

-let your housemates know in advance if you're having someone round
+let your housemates know someone is coming to visit

-agree some rules about how often people can visit, what time they can arrive and when you can use shared areas
+agree together about how often people can visit and what time they can arrive

-You might have to cover your housemate’s share of the rent and then try to get it back from them.
-Everyone's tenancy could be at risk if the full rent is not paid.
+You might have to pay your housemate’s share of the rent and then try to get it back from them.

-If a housemate is not paying their share of bills
+If a housemate does not pay their share of the bills

-It's best to make sure all tenants are named on utility bills.
+It is best to make sure that you are all named on utility bills.

 If someone wants you to leave

-Your housemates cannot force you to leave the property if you have an assured shorthold tenancy.
+Your housemates cannot force you to leave if you have an assured shorthold tenancy.

 Contact your council if you're a lodger and you're facing eviction.